20 Best Shipping Container Homes For Sale To Inspire You

 3. Seven Havens, Indonesia, Budi Prodono Architects

-This shipping container home is named The Clay but is more popular as Seven Havens.
+This shipping container home is named The Clay but is more popular than Seven Havens.
 It’s located on the island of Lombok in Indonesia, just east of the touristy Bali.
 Sitting on concrete stilts, the Seven Havens offers some spectacular views of Selong Belanak.

 4. Devil’s Corner, Tasmania, Cumulus Studio